RYNEQ/tg-channel-loader/README.md

 # tg-channel-loader
 A media downloader script in python which can download all medias from a channel (or chat of course)

-## Dependencies:
+## Dependencies

 * Python 2.7
 * [telegram-cli](https://github.com/vysheng/tg)